Skydrag42/GCC_Unity_Forma_Class3/Class3.md

 }
 ```

-Try your scene (don't forget to link the animator reference in your prefab), *et voil‡*!
+Try your scene (don't forget to link the animator reference in your prefab), *et voil√†*!

 ## Adding a UI pop up